tchambard/take-home-test/README.md

 - I used same data mapper as in api router.

 - I configured esbuild to handle `pg` troubles on serverless deployment.

+BIG PROBLEM: My home "keep-alive mechanism seems to work only with "serverless dev" mode.
+Once deployed to real aws lambda, it doesn't work because the process seems to be closed intentionnaly (seems to be logic).

+#### Step 3: listening websocket messages on web app

+Changes:

+- many ui changes to display pages propertly

+- fetch monitoring detail + paginated events from the API (SSR)

+- listen events on web socket (client page)

 # Bad aspects of my work.